-- Schilling Test
+- Schilling test

-- Reticulocyte Count
+- Reticulocyte count

-- Complete Blood Count
+- Complete blood count

-- Serum vitamin B12 Level
+- Serum vitamin B12 level

-- Bone Marrow Examination
+- Bone marrow examination

-- Serum Methylmalonic Acid (MMA) Level
+- Serum methylmalonic acid (MMA) Level

-- Measurement of Serum Holotranscobalamin II
+- Measurement of serum holotranscobalamin II

 The Ketogenic DietKeto-adaptation is a very high fat, low carbohydrate diet.
-So low in carbohydrates that the brain, which typically uses glucose for energy, adapts to the use of something known as ketones.
-The brain cannot use fat for energy like all the other organs in the body, so with the lack of glucose it must break fat down into ketones to function.
-More and more research is supporting the use of this old method that was used as far back as the 1920’s in mainstream medical practice for the management and treatment of diabetes and seizures.
-The hope in modern medicine had caused this practice to fall out of favor, but ironically, it has re-emerged because of the failures of modern medicine in treating so many chronic diseases.
-Keto-adaptation is now being used for not just diabetes and seizures, but weight loss resistance, metabolic syndrome, neuro-degenerative brain conditions, autism, severe gut disorders and autoimmune conditions like Celiac and Crohn’s disease.
+It is so low in carbohydrates that the brain, which typically uses glucose for energy, adapts to the use of something known as ketones.
+The brain cannot use fat for energy like all the other organs in the body.
+So, with the lack of glucose, it must break fat down into ketones to function.
+Increasingy, research is supporting the use of this old method, that dates to the 1920s, for the management and treatment of diabetes and seizures in mainstream medicine.
+Previously fallen out of favour, this method has ironically re-emerged because of the failures of modern medicine in treating so many chronic diseases.
+Keto-adaptation is now being used not just for diabetes and seizures but also for weight loss resistance, metabolic syndrome, neuro-degenerative brain conditions, autism, severe gut disorders and autoimmune conditions such as Celiac and Crohn’s disease.

-“Women with high mercury exposures are more than twice as likely to have higher levels of antibodies that are associated with autoimmune disorders.A large study of women in the United States indicates a link between mercury exposure and elevated levels of a thyroid antibody that is often higher in women with autoimmune diseases, such as arthritis and lupus”. http://www.environmentalhealthnews.org/ehs/newscience/2012/01/2012-0320-mercury-linked-thyroid-antibody
+“Women with high mercury exposures are more than twice as likely to have higher levels of antibodies that are associated with autoimmune disorders.A large study of women in the United States indicates a link between mercury exposure and elevated levels of a thyroid antibody that is often higher in women with autoimmune diseases, such as arthritis and lupus.” http://www.environmentalhealthnews.org/ehs/newscience/2012/01/2012-0320-mercury-linked-thyroid-antibody

 “An average mercury amalgam filling releases approximately 10 micrograms of mercury daily into the body.
 The significance of this is that mercury vapor is being immediately and continuously introduced into all of the most absorbent tissues of the body i.e., mouth, lungs and digestive tract.
 Consequently, mercury is continuously being deposited into the tissues and cells of the body.
 Mercury is the second most deadly poison known to man, after plutonium.
-The body recognizes this and immediately sequesters this mercury away in organs where it will do the least short-term damage.
+The body recognises this and immediately sequesters this mercury away in organs where it will do the least short-term damage.
 The primary storage sites are the brain, thyroid, liver and adrenals.
 Placing the mercury in these areas gets them out of the blood stream where immediate damage is then avoided.
 Unfortunately, the long-term affect is very troublesome, and much more difficult to relate to the mercury effect.”
-Dr David Kennedy.Toxins in general appear to be drawn towards the thyroid;
+Dr David Kennedy.Toxins in general appear to be drawn towards the thyroid:

 “The thyroid is also extremely vulnerable to pesticides, heavy metals, and industrial pollutants.
 This is partly due to the fact that certain pesticides and common environmental toxins (chlorine, fluorine, and bromine) accumulate in the thyroid because they are chemically similar to iodine, which the thyroid naturally absorbs.
-Also, since the thyroid is a very fast metabolizer, it encounters more toxins.
-So a gentle, total-body detox to safely remove pesticides, heavy metals, and other risky chemical compounds is important for thyroid health”. http://www.huffingtonpost.com/maria-rodale/whats-behind-the-secret-e_b_2915186.html
+Also, since the thyroid is a very fast metaboliser, it encounters more toxins.
+So a gentle, total-body detox to safely remove pesticides, heavy metals, and other risky chemical compounds is important for thyroid health.” http://www.huffingtonpost.com/maria-rodale/whats-behind-the-secret-e_b_2915186.html

 Trackback from your site.